fistmedia/Unity/README.md

 ------------------------------

 SabreCSG licensed under MIT (Expat) license.

 Texture files in rage_pueblo, rage_generic, sound files in sounds/levelsfx, models in models/western were taken from Mobile Forces game.
-To make western scene file t3d file (supported by unreal engine) and some of the content taken from Mobile Forces was used.
+To make western scene file content taken from Mobile Forces was used.

 Not sure where c# scripts were taken from.